ebellocchia/bip_utils/readme/monero_mnemonic.md

 If you use the official Monero wallet, you'll probably notice that Monero generates mnemonic in its own way, which is different from BIP-0039.\
 In fact, it uses different words lists (with 1626 words instead of 2048) and a different algorithm for encoding/decoding the mnemonic string.

-The functionalities of this library are the same of the [BIP-0039](https://github.com/ebellocchia/bip_utils/tree/master/readme/bip39.md) one but with Monero-style mnemonics:
+The functionalities of this library are the same as the [BIP-0039](https://github.com/ebellocchia/bip_utils/tree/master/readme/bip39.md) one but with Monero-style mnemonics:
 - Generate mnemonics from words number or entropy bytes
 - Validate a mnemonic
 - Get back the entropy bytes from a mnemonic